pzemtsov/pzemtsov.github.io/_posts/2015-04-24-game-of-life-hash-tables-and-hash-codes.md

 We can immediately see some inefficiencies in the code.
 For instance, `set()` calls `neighbours()`, which allocates an array and eight `Point` objects.
 We can't avoid creating these `Point` objects (we need something as hash map keys), but could do without array creation.
 Another example is the `counts` hash map.
-A code like
+Code like

 {% highlight Java %}
 int c = counts.get (w) - 1;
 counts.put (w, c);
 {% endhighlight %}

+gives impression that the map holds primitive values of type `int`, which are updated when we call `put()`.
-completely conceals the fact that what's kept in the map isn't `int` -- it is `Integer`, which is an object. **Java**'s automatic boxing makes it look like the map keeps primitive values, but in the actual fact it does not.
-A new object must be allocated each time the values changes -- this is hardly the most efficient way to keep numbers in the hash table.
+This illusion is a result of **Java**'s automatic boxing.
+Actually, the map contains objects of the class `Integer`, and a new object is allocated each time the values changes.
+This is hardly the most efficient way to store numbers in a hash table.
 But we'll ignore these inefficiencies for now.
 Let's first see what speed we can achieve without any optimisations.

-We still need the main step operation:
+Still missing is the main step operation:

 {% highlight Java %}
 public void step ()